easedup/acv9/curriculum/hass-economics-and-business/year-10.md

 ## Achievement Standards

-The focus of learning in Year 10 is the topic **"productivity, growth and living standards"** within a national context.

-Students investigate a range of factors that influence individual, financial and economic decision-making.
-They examine the government’s management of the economy to improve economic growth and living standards.
-They also study the responses of business to changing economic conditions, including the way they improve productivity and manage their workforce.

-Australia’s superannuation system and the factors that influence major consumer and financial decisions are also considered for how they contribute to human and financial wellbeing and the common good of society.

-Inquiry questions provide a framework for developing students’ knowledge, understanding and skills.
-The following inquiry questions are examples only and may be used or adapted to suit local contexts:

-*   What processes do governments use to manage economic decision-making?
-*   How does the government intervene in the economy to improve economic performance and living standards?
-*   Why is a continuing focus on workforce efficiency and productivity important for the success of business?
-*   How does Australia’s superannuation system support human wellbeing, a prosperous economy and the common good?
-*   What factors influence decision-making within consumer and financial contexts, and how are participants impacted?
+By the end of Year 10, students analyse how economic indicators influence Australian Government decision-making.
+They explain ways that government intervenes to improve economic performance and living standards.
+They explain processes that businesses use to manage the workforce and improve productivity.
+They explain the importance of Australia’s superannuation system and its effect on consumer and financial decision-making.
+Students analyse factors that influence major consumer and financial decisions, and explain the short- and long-term effects of these decisions.

+ Students develop and modify a range of questions to investigate an economic and business issue.
+They locate, select and analyse relevant and reliable information and data from a range of sources.
+They interpret and analyse information and data to evaluate trends and economic cause-and-effect relationships and make predictions about consumer and financial impacts.
+They develop an evidence-based response to an economic and business issue.
+They evaluate a response, using appropriate criteria to decide on a course of action.
+Students use economic and business knowledge, concepts and terms to develop descriptions, explanations and reasoned arguments that synthesise research findings.